mtanabe-sj/Maximilians-Hex-Tab/README.md

 ### Standalone Viewer App

 The window frame of Explorer's File Properties tends to be small.
 So, the Tab can only get a limited display area, and a view that it generates tends to be short and narrow.
 By default, the Tab outputs the hex digits in an 8-bytes-per-row format.
 Although it can be reconfigured to output more bytes per row, you'd need to either use the scrollbar or choose a smaller font to see all parts of the view.
-The Tab gives you an alternative.
+Tab gives you an alternative.
 You can run it as a  standalone viewer outside of Windows Explorer.
 Free from space constraint, the Tab runs in a much larger window frame, now able to output 16 or even 32 data bytes per row.
 To put it in wide-view mode, select `Open in New Window` from the context menu.
 Wide view defaults to a 16-bytes-per-row format.
 If you need to see even more bytes, choose the alternative 32-byte format.
 Aside from the larger display, the standalone viewer sports a toolbar.
 Use it to quickly access main features of the Tab.

 ![alt Tab after jpg scan](https://github.com/mtanabe-sj/Maximilians-Hex-Tab/blob/main/ref/standalone%20tab%20after%20jpg%20scan.png)